• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Hubby's craze for idlies has made made a non stop searcher looking for soft idlies.
-I usually make this one and he have never complained.
-Check out favorite ragi idli and thinai idli as well.
+Hubby's craze for idlies has made made a non stop searcher looking for soft idli.
+I usually make this one and he has never complained.
+But once I made this version and its been a keeper.

 Idli are a type of steamed savoury rice cake, originating from the Indian subcontinent, popular as breakfast foods in Southern India and in Sri Lanka.